cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

   POST <base-url>/metrics/query?context=namespace.default.app.CountRandom.flow.CountRandom.flowlet.*
     &metric=system.process.events.processed&start=now-5s&count=5

-Similarly, you can address the context of all flows of an Application, an entire Application, or the entire namespace of a CDAP instance::
+Similarly, you can address the context of all Flows of an Application, an entire Application, or the entire namespace of a CDAP instance::

   POST <base-url>/metrics/query?context=namespace.default.app.CountRandom.flow.*